 But the week after I wrote that post I went on a planning retreat out of town for work and…

 I’ve been extremely busy with work, and its been by choice.
 I have a full-time job, but I also have this bloggety-blog that I LOVE and want to grow and build on.
 But on top of those things, I also take on side jobs, because the blog doesn’t currently earn any money and I need to find some way to make them sustainable in the meantime.

 I’ve written and talked a lot about self care, and how to practice self care when you’re extremely busy.
 And finding tiny time in my day to practice self care has been helpful…

 But it’s time for a reset.

 I want to simplify, and I found this great 30 Days to Minimalism Challenge by a YouTuber named MuchelleB.
-I won’t do the entire challenge, but I’m going to focus on the areas I need the most help in, and I’ll be sharing those with you a couple times a week right here on my blog and on my YouTube channel.
+I won’t do the entire challenge, but I’m going to focus on the areas I need the most help in, and I’ll be sharing those with you a couple times a week right here on my blog.

 What is Minimalism?

 I’m guessing you knew my introduction was nonsense, but seriously, what is minimalism?

 Sometimes when people think of minimalism, they attach it to rules and restrictions, but minimalism isn’t inherently about any of those things.
 According to The Minimalists website, minimalism is ULTIMATELY about finding freedom.
 Freedom from the feeling of overwhelm, worry, guilt, and the general trappings of the consumer culture in which we live.
 In short…